|Address6363 Sunset Blvd Hollywood, CA|

 Los Angeles Film School has a good gender split, with 27% of undergraduates being female and 73% of undergraduates being male.

-At the school, most students are undefined residents; in fact, 56% of all students reside in undefined.
+At the school, most students are California residents; in fact, 56% of all students reside in California.
 However, 41% of students come from out-of-state and 3% of students are international.
 This means you’ll be able to interact with people from all backgrounds.

 The student to faculty ratio at Los Angeles Film School is 24:1.
-This means that you should have no trouble getting the academic support you need from Los Angeles Film School to thrive in your studies.
+This means that you should have no trouble getting the academic support you need to thrive in your studies.